OmnisGenomics/VeriBiota/docs/cli.md

 #   4 = schema-error (invalid checks JSON)
 ```

-If the Rust helper (`biosim-eval`) is present, the CLI enforces these exit codes;
-otherwise it prints a hint and falls back to lightweight checks.
+The CLI requires `biosim-eval` and enforces the exit codes above.
 See
 `docs/simulator-integration.md` for adapter options.

 ## Simulate (demo)